siddharth51292/pedigreeR/inst/examples/example4.md

                       label=as.character(1:14))
 ```

-Here is an example pedigree similar to the one used previously with an additional column called ```nCycles``` that takes selfing into account.
+Below is an example pedigree similar to the one used previously with an additional column called ```nCycles``` that takes selfing into account.

 Note that this pedigree must be complete and sorted ( see Example 1 )before using it with the functions in Section B.